stephengold/Minie/README.md

 and [Khaled Mamou's V-HACD Library][vhacd] into the [jMonkeyEngine game engine][jme].

-It contains 4 sub-projects:
+It contains 5 sub-projects:

  1. MinieLibrary: the Minie runtime library and its automated tests
- 2. MinieExamples: demos, examples, tutorials, and non-automated test software
- 3. [DacWizard]: a GUI application to configure a ragdoll
+ 2. [DacWizard]: a GUI application to configure a ragdoll
+ 3. MinieExamples: demos, examples, tutorials, and non-automated test software
+ 4. Jme3Examples: suggested changes to run the physics examples in jme3-examples
- 4. MinieAssets: generate assets used in MinieExamples
+ 5. MinieAssets: generate assets used in MinieExamples

 Complete source code (in Java) is provided under
 [a BSD license][license].